-- 1. Captains are responsible for informing their team of all policies and procedures. - 2.
+- 1. Captains are responsible for informing their team of all guidelines and expectations. - 2.
 Captains must sign the game sheet before the start of the match - 3.
 Captains are responsible to confirm that the correct score is recorded.

 Section 25: Sportspersonship